cms-opendata-analyses/NanoAODRun1ProducerTool/run_readme.txt

 compile_4_4_7.readme.txt   for  2011 2.76 TeV pp data
 compile_5_3_32.readme.txt  for  2011 7 TeV data and MC, and
                                 2012 8 TeV data and MC
-compile_7_6_7.readme.txt   for  2015 13 TeV AOD data and MC, on slc6
+compile_7_6_7.readme.txt   for  2015 13 TeV AOD or miniAOD data and MC, on slc6
-compile_7_6_4.readme.txt   for  2015 13 TeV AOD data and MC, on el7
+compile_7_6_4.readme.txt   for  2015 13 TeV AOD or miniAOD data and MC, on el7
 compile_10_6_4.readme.txt  for  2016 13 TeV UL AOD data and MC (not yet public),
                                 for cross-validation with nanoAODv8